Rising 9th Grade Students/Parents

 Which classes will I take?

-Students will take eight academic/elective courses per year and two support/enrichment courses during 5th block.
+Students will take eight courses per year.
 Ninth grade students will take four core classes (English, Math, Science, and Social Studies).
 They will also talked Health and Personal Fitness if they have not already taken these courses.
 The remaining courses will be electives.

 What are "credits" and how do I earn them?